bluesentinelsec/proficientc/ch1/README.md

 # Chapter 1 - The C Compiler System

-No source code in this chapter; just general remarks about C, standards, and development tools.
+No source code in this chapter; just general remarks about C, standards, and developmentq    tools.

 ## Microsoft C Compiler